STOCKS NEWS EUROPE-UK small caps up 0.1 percent early on

-The FTSE Small Cap index is up 0.1 percent in early deals, underperforming bigger gains by both the FTSE 100 and FTSE 250 indexes, ahead 0.5 percent and 0.3 percent respectively.
+The FTSE Small Cap index is up 0.1 percent in early trade, mirroring similar modest gains by the FTSE 100 index, also ahead 0.1 percent, while the FTSE 250 index adds 0.4 percent.

-Blacks Leisure plunges 28 percent as Sports Direct International withdraws its possible offer for the struggling outdoor products retailer, although it says it remains a committed and supportive shareholder of Blacks, in which it holds a 22.48 percent stake.
+Bowleven jumps 14.5 percent as the West Africa-focused oil & gas explorer says two of its exploration wells in the Douala Basin in Cameroon encountered oil, as it reports a narrowing in first-half losses.

-Blacks said at the start of the month that it had put itself up for sale and warned investors the value of their shares could be wiped out in any deal.
+Anite gains 9.8 percent as the IT services group signs a multi-year contract with leisure travel company Thomas Cook Group, and says it expects its overall group profit for the financial year to be in the top end of the range of market expectations given the progress at its travel division.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net